Home » Public Works » Projects and Programs » 2nd Street Bridge Deck Replacement Project

 Background

-The 2nd Street Bridge, also known as the John H. Davies Bridge, has enabled residents, visitors and tourists to cross the Alamitos Bay since it opened in 1959.
+The 2nd Street Bridge, also known as the Davies Bridge, has enabled residents, visitors and tourists to cross the Alamitos Bay since it opened in 1959.
 The bridge is a critical part of the thoroughfare connecting southeast Long Beach neighborhoods to shopping and dining, as well as the Pacific Coast Highway and various freeways.

 In 1998, the 2nd Street Bridge was seismically retrofitted to improve safety and resilience in the event of an earthquake.
 In 2017, LA County’s Bridge Inspection Report (BIR) rated the 2nd Street Bridge “Structurally Deficient” due to the condition of the bridge’s deck.
 Material testing of its concrete in 2019 supported those findings.
 To extend the life of the bridge and improve its safety, the City of Long Beach will replace the concrete bridge deck and upgrade several elements, including its lighting, railing and lane configuration.